On the Complexity of Learning Nash Equilibria: Hardness Results for Nash-Convergence

 \subsection{Type 2 Dynamics}

-\begin{theorem} If a locally tractable Nash convergent dynamic of Type 2 exists for all games, then $\NP = \RP$. \end{theorem} \begin{proof} We shall prove that, given oracle access to the hypothesized dynamic $\phi$, one can decide with arbitrarily high probability whether the game $G$ has a unique Nash equilibrium, or more than one.
-Since the problem is NP-hard \cite{conitzer2008new}, this would complete the proof.
-The test is simply the following: Choose a point in $X$ at random, compute the direction of $\phi$ on this points, and test if there is a Nash equilibrium on this line.
+\begin{theorem} If a locally tractable Nash-convergent dynamic of Type 2 exists for all nondegenerate games, then $\NP = \RP$. \end{theorem} \begin{proof} We shall prove that, given oracle access to the hypothesized dynamic $\phi$, one can decide with arbitrarily high probability whether the game $G$ has a unique Nash equilibrium, or more than one.
+Since the problem is NP-hard \cite{conitzer2008new}, this would complete the proof\footnote{One may ask at this point: ``Does the problem of telling whether a game $G$ has more than one Nash equilibria remain NP-complete even for nondegenerate games?''
+Because degeneracy is destroyed by arbitrarily small perturbations, we can modify the original NP-hardness reduction of \cite{gilboa_nash_1989} to this setting.
+This argument reduces the {\sc Clique} problem to the problem of testing for a Nash with given utility; because the utility bounds in this reduction are not tight, one can construct a \emph{randomized} form of the reduction by perturbing the utilites by a very small amount to make the instance nondegenerate.
+Interestingly, making this constructive would require the solution of an NP-hard problem.
+More broadly though, we don't need NP-completeness in nondegenerate games for our argument, because our type 2 construction applies to any game with finite equilibria, a larger class.}.
+The test is simply the following: Choose a point in $X$ at random, compute the direction of $\phi$ on this point, and test if there is a Nash equilibrium on this line.
 If so, then the game almost certainly has a unique Nash equilibrium.
 If not, the game has multiple equilibria.

-The key properties of the dynamic of Type 2 that ensure the correctness of the algorithm are that, (a) if the game has one Nash equilibrium, $\phi$ heads towards it from all points in $X$, since there is only one polytope, $X$; and (b) if there are multiple equilibria, then in the interiors of all chambers $\phi$ is perturbed slightly from pointing to the Nash equilibrium of the chamber, in order to be reconciled with the dynamic at the next even polytope.
-As a result, there are only two kinds of points in $X$ that can possibly point to equilibria: \begin{itemize} \item Those that happen to lie on the same hyperplane perpendicular to $\ell$ at a Nash equilibrium, a set of measure zero; and
+The key properties of the dynamic of Type 2 that ensure the correctness of the algorithm are that, (a) if the game has one Nash equilibrium, $\phi$ heads directly towards it from all points in $X$, since there is only one polytope, $X$; and (b) if there are multiple equilibria, then in the interiors of all chambers $\phi$ is perturbed slightly from pointing to the Nash equilibrium of the chamber, in order to be reconciled with the dynamic at the next even polytope.
+As a result, there are only two kinds of points in $X$ that can possibly point to equilibria: \begin{itemize} \item Those that happen to lie on the boundary between two chambers, a set of measure zero; and

-\item For each chamber, and each orbit in the chamber, a set of points in a polytope that happen to point to a Nash equilibrium {\em in another polytope.} It is easy to argue that this set of points is at most countable for each orbit in the chamber and each target Nash equilibrium, and thus also of measure zero. \end{itemize}
+\item For each chamber, and each orbit in the chamber, a set of points in a polytope that happen to point to a Nash equilibrium {\em in another polytope.} It is not hard to argue that this set of points is at most countable for each orbit in the chamber and each target Nash equilibrium, and thus also of measure zero. \end{itemize}